imiMGU/MGIMI.github.io/README.md

-# mg-imi
-Home page of Institute for Mathematical Informatics, Meiji Gakuin University
+# Home page of Institute for Mathematical Informatics, Meiji Gakuin University